Updated May 11, 2016

 For example, a system that allows loose briefs is one that forces writers to guess and ensures costly rework (drafts, edits, reviews).

-So, before you send your writers to a writing course, I encourage you to attend Nakedize’s new, leader-focussed Managing for Optimal Documents course.
+So, before you send your writers to a writing course, I encourage you to attend Nakedize’s new, leader-focussed Improving Document Production course.
 In one day you will learn how to design and operate an optimal document production system.
 Clever knowledge workers transformed the manufacturing sector decades ago (think Toyota and Total Quality Management) with this kind of approach, and it’s long overdue for the knowledge sector to take its own advice.

 New: Visualising document production lines